yp3722/Distributed-Log-Processing/README.md

 ---
 ### Three

-In this task output will display the total number of different error types(DEBUG, INFO, WARN, ERROR) present in the log files.
+In this example output displays the total number of different error types(DEBUG, INFO, WARN, ERROR) present in the log files.

 Output Rows
 ```